hcr923fm/cupo-backup/_pages/about.md

 A backup archive is considered to be obsolete when:

-* It is older than a given threshold (by default, three months, as the is the Glacier minimum archive term)
+* It is older than a given threshold (by default, three months, as this is the Glacier minimum archive term)
 * AND there are at least **x** more recent versions of that archive in Glacier (by default, 3)

 ## How does Cupo work?